boschrexroth/ctrlx-automation-sdk/doc/package-assets.md

 The following predefined folder structure applies to every certificate store:

 !!! hint
-    SNAPCRAFT_PROJECT_NAME has to be replaced with the real name!
+    SNAPCRAFT_PROJECT_NAME has to be replaced with the technical app name!